joelhawksley/identity/talks/2021/slides.md

 ^ PAUSE

-^ But the biggest challenge has been a missing abstraction.
+^ But the biggest challenge has been a missing abstraction in our view layer.

 ---

-# The Missing Abstraction
+# Rule of three

+> The first time you do something, you just do it.
+The second time you do something similar, you wince at the duplication, but you do the duplicate thing anyway.
+The third time you do something similar, you refactor.

+- Martin Fowler, _Refactoring, Ruby Edition_

+^ A common rule of abstraction is the Rule of Three.
+Which Martin Fowler describes as...
+READ QUOTE

+^ Usually when we do something over and over again, we abstract it!

+^ If we don’t, our code becomes inconsistent and hard to maintain...

 ---
 # Problem

+^ And this is especially true in our view code.

-^ In general, most of our templates are built by copy-pasting chunks of ERB from existing templates.
+^ In general, our templates are built by copy-pasting chunks of ERB from existing templates.

-^ We have over 4500 templates in the GitHub codebase, largely built in this way.

 ^ It's incredibly difficult to make sweeping changes to our view code,